acisops/acis_anomaly_pages/source/bep_buscrash.rst

 How is this Anomaly Diagnosed?
 ------------------------------

-PMON will show that the software will has reset to v11, with the watchdogFlag set to 1.
-(Note that the warmbootFlag will likely be set to unity, which does not indicate that a warmboot occurred, but rather than a commanded boot would apply patches.)
-A fatalMessage packet written into telemetry by the active BEP reports the BEP CPU's BadVaddr register.

-DPA power and current (``1DPICACU``, ``1DPICBCU``)
-will drop at the time of reset, on either or both sides.
+PMON will show that the software will has reset to v11, with the 1STAT2ST bilevel set to 0, indicating a watchdog boot.
+DPA power and current (``1DPICACU``, ``1DPICBCU``) will drop at the time of reset, on either or both sides.
 But at the next science observation will resume usual and expected behavior.
 DEA power and current (``1DEICACU``) should be unaffected.
 DPA voltages may exhibit a very minor drop, but this change would be miniscule compared to the impact on currents.

+If the anomaly occured while not in comm, these issues will be marked in red once PMON has come up:

+* 1STAT2ST=0, indicating a watchdog boot
+* A status message that FSW VERSION = 11
+* The SW HK packets will show VERSION = 11

+If the anomaly happens during comm, in addition to the PMON behavior above, a FATAL ERROR message will appear, and will soon be overwritten by the FSW VERSION = 11 message.
+You will also see the time of boot.
+The fatalMessage packet written into telemetry by the active BEP reports the BEP CPU's BadVaddr register, the details of which are described in `Peter Ford's memo <https://acisweb.mit.edu/pub/buserr-25741-v1.1.pdf>`_.
+Note that the warmbootFlag at BEP startup will likely be set to unity, which does not indicate that a warmboot occurred, but rather than a commanded boot would apply patches.

 To diagnose the event: